CeduardoSilva/hash-back-end-challenge/README.md

 docker network create hash-challenge-net
 ```

 Confirm the successfull creation of the network with the following command.
-The hash-challenge-net must be listed.
+The hash-challenge-net network must be listed.

 ```
 docker network ls